scottfr/SystemsBook/12 Agents/Agents.md

 ![Figure 1.
 Two paradigms for modeling a population: System Dynamics and Agent Based Modeling.](SDvsABM.png)

+~ Exercise

+Discuss the challenges you might face using System Dynamics to model a the adoption of a new product like an improved mousetrap.
+Identify issues that could be addressed by modeling discrete consumers.

+~ End Exercise

 ## The State Transition Diagram

 Up until now our primary modeling tool has been the stock and flow diagram.
 This type of diagram is useful for summarizing systems from a high-level viewpoint.
 The stock is a primitive that can model entities that take on a range of values and flows are well suited for specifying the changes in stocks